On my quest to discover all certified organic sugars being sold on store shelves across the United States, here's what I found out.

 The use of the term "organic" in food labels is strictly regulated by the National Organic Program (NOP), which was established and is administered by the U.S. Department of Agriculture (USDA).
 Sweeteners labeled with the organic claim must comply not only with the USDA's organic standards but also with the FDA's regulations for labeling.

-Organic Sugars must be sourced from organic sugarcane or sugarbeet that has been grown according to the NOP standards.
+Organic Sugars must be sourced from organic cane or beet that has been grown according to the NOP standards.
 Farmers must use practices that maintain or enhance the soil and water quality while conserving wetlands, woodlands, and wildlife.
 They are inspected by the USDA or a certifying agency following a long list of strict rules.

 Organic farming practices include crop rotation.
 Genetically modified (GM) seeds, chemical pesticides, synthetic fertilizers, and sewage sludge are not allowed.
 Organic does not automatically mean "pesticide-free" or "chemical-free".
 A variety of sprays and powders are allowed.
-Still, such substances must not contribute to contamination of crops, soil, or water.
+Still, such substances must not contribute to the contamination of crops, soil, or water.
+To draw a comparison: organic farmers have restricted access to 27 synthetic pest control products while over 900 are registered for use in conventional farming.

 A common misconception is that organic sugar is unrefined and minimally processed.
 The claim "organic" in fact, relates not only to the way a crop is grown, but also how it is processed, handled, and packaged.
 Just like growing organic crops, organic processing is regulated by the NOP, and manufacturers of organic sugars must comply with it.

-To be claimed as organic and display the USDA's organic seal, the sugar also must be certified by a NOP-authorized agent or the USDA.
+To be claimed as an organic sweetener and display the USDA's organic seal on the package's label, the seller must be certified by a NOP-authorized agent or the USDA.
 The name of the certifying agency must be stated on the product's label.
-People who sell or label a sugar "organic" when they know it does not meet USDA standards can be fined up to $11,000 for each violation.
+People who sell or label a sugar "organic" when they know it does not meet USDA standards can be fined up to $17,952 for each violation.

 How do Organic Sugars Stack up?

-Organic sugars come from sugarbeet and sugarcane plants.
-All, but one, of the organic sugars I found in stores are from cane.
-As opposed to refined sugars, which are almost split in half from cane and half from beet.
+Even though organic sugars might be from sugarbeet or sugarcane plants, the vast majority of the products I found in stores are made from cane — as opposed to refined sugars, which are almost split in half (42 percent from cane and 58 percent from beet).
 Find below where organic sugars come from and how they compare:

 Organic sugar from beet is not made in the USA: The United States is one of the only countries in the world that grows both cane and beet plants.
 However, only GM varieties of sugarbeets are planted.
 Consequently, there is no farming of organic beets and no production of organic beet sugar.

 Organic sugars from beet are imported from Europe: I found only one organic sugar from beet: NOW Organic Beet Sugar.
 Be aware that there is one version of this sugar that is not organic: NOW Non-GMO Beet Sugar.
 Both are imported from Europe.
-Europe is the world's leading beet sugar producer, growing only non-GMO beet, but not cane.
-Besides, sugars produced from GM cane and GM beet cannot be sold there.
+Europe is the world's leading beet sugar producer.
+It grows only non-GMO sugar beets and no sugar cane.
+Also, sugars made from GM cane and GM beet cannot be sold there.

 Most organic sugars in stores are from cane.
-About 80% of the world's total sugar production is from cane, and so, most organic sugars you will see are going to be from cane.
-Up till recently, it was not a GM crop worldwide.
-But since 2018, Brazil - one of the top cane sugar producers in the world - has been growing GM cane.
+About 85% of the world's total sugar production is from cane, and so, most organic sugars we see in stores are going to be from cane too.
+Up till recently, sugarcane was not a GM crop worldwide.
+But since 2018, Brazil—one of the top cane sugar producers in the world—has been growing GM cane.

 Only one producer of organic sugar in the USA: America's only producer of certified organic sugars and syrups is Florida Crystals Corp.
 The company pioneered organic sugar farming in the country.
 Florida Crystals brand of organic sugars is produced in a sugar mill in South Florida.
-Check out Florida Crystals Amazon storefront here.
-They offer three types of organic sugar and one syrup.
+They offer three types of organic sugar and one syrup—check them out at their Amazon storefront here.

 There are two types of organic cane sugar - raw & unrefined: The most widely available are raw sugars.
 Unrefined options include Sucanat and traditional brown sugars such as jaggery and panela.

-The vast majority of the organic sugars in stores are raw cane sugars.
-The most common has blonde crystals and is labeled simply as "organic sugar".
-Others include organic molasses, organic brown sugar (light and dark), organic powdered sugar, and organic cane syrup.
+Most organic sugars in stores are raw cane sugars with blonde crystals and labeled simply as "organic sugar".
+Other forms of raw sugars include organic light brown sugar, organic dark brown sugar, organic powdered sugar, organic molasses, and organic cane syrup.

-To learn details about these sweeteners read a previous titled Raw Sugar: From Turbinado to Demerara, Find out Exactly What it is.
-Here is what you need to know about the most common organic raw sugars:
+To learn all details about these sweeteners, read a previous post titled Raw Sugar: From Turbinado to Demerara, Find out Exactly What it is.
+To sum up, here's what you need to know about raw sugar:

 A highly-refined sugar that comes straight from freshly harvested cane: Organic raw sugars are made close to cane fields in a sugar mill, by crushing the freshly harvested cane.
 The resulting juice is clarified and filtered to remove impurities.
 The juice's water is then evaporated, and a single-crystallization process results in sugar crystals covered with molasses (the thick dark syrup that is formed when cane juice is heated up).
 Crystals are then centrifuged and washed to remove most of the molasses.
 As said before, farming practices and chemicals must be approved by the USDA's organic standards.